Cluster and Node Management

 To rename a node, you must be a system-level user.

 Renaming a node can cause a mismatch between the name of the node and the hostname of the node.
 Furthermore, you have to update users and scripts to use the new name of the node.
-It is recommended that this command is used only to undo situations like this that can arise naturally (for example, if a node has to be replaced with a differently-named node).
+Use this statement only to reverse these situations that can arise naturally (for example, you must replace a node with a node that has a different name).

 Syntax